-STUDENT GRIEVANCE, COMPLAINTS, AND APPEALS PROCEDURES
+STUDENT GRIEVANCE, COMPLAINTS AND APPEALS PROCEDURES

-1. PURPOSE
+PURPOSE

-This document sets out the procedure for responding to student grievances, complaints and appeals, in accordance with the Higher Education Support Act 2003 (HESA), Higher Education Provider Guidelines 2012 (HEPG), Higher Education Standards Framework 2021 (HES Framework), the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code) and all other relevant laws and regulations.
+This document sets out the procedure for responding to student grievances, complaints and appeals, in accordance with the Higher Education Support Act 2003 (HESA), Higher Education Provider Guidelines 2012 (HEPG), and the Higher Education Standards Framework (Threshold Standards) 2021 (HES Framework).

-2. SCOPE
+SCOPE

-This procedure applies to all prospective and current domestic and international higher education students of CG Spectrum Institute (CGSI) who have a grievance, wish to make a complaint, request a review or appeal a decision which falls within the control of CGSI, its staff, education agents of service providers, regardless of location or mode of study.
+This procedure applies to all prospective and current domestic and international higher education students of CG Spectrum Institute (CGSI) who have a grievance, wish to make a complaint, request a review or appeal a decision which falls within the control of CGSI, its staff, education agents or service providers, regardless of location or mode of study.

-This procedure also applies to former domestic and international higher education students of CGSI within the time period set out in the Student Grievance, Complaints, and Appeals Policy.
+This procedure also applies to former domestic and international higher education students of CGSI within the time period set out in the Student Grievance, Complaints and Appeals Policy.

-This procedure is aligned with the Student Grievance, Complaints and Appeals Policy and the Wellbeing and Safety for in the Learning Environment: Policy and Procedure
+This policy is aligned with the Student Grievance, Complaints and Appeals Policy and the Wellbeing and Safety in the Learning and Working Environment: Policy and Procedure.

-3. DEFINITIONS
+DEFINITIONS

 Term Definition Academic Grievance is a concern about an academic matter or process which a student brings to the attention of CGSI staff in an informal way.
-Examples of academic matters include, but are not limited to, concerns about: academic progress decisions; applications for credit transfer or recognition of prior learning (RPL); curriculum, awards, and assessments; academic integrity; content, structure or quality of the program; or authorship or intellectual property.
+Examples of academic matters include, but are not limited to, concerns about: • academic progress decisions; • applications for credit transfer or recognition of prior learning (RPL); • curriculum, awards, and assessments; • academic integrity; • content, structure or quality of the program; or • authorship or intellectual property.
 Appeal means an appeal from a decision of CGSI made in response to a complaint.
 A student has ten (10) working days from the date of the written notification from CGSI of the decision in which to lodge an appeal to have the decision reviewed.
 This includes decisions relating to complaint outcomes, as well as admission, credit transfer and RPL, unsatisfactory academic progress, unsatisfactory attendance, misbehaviour, and/or suspension of enrolment and exclusion.
 Complaint means a grievance that has not been resolved informally (for example, by the affected parties discussing the matter) and the student's concern has been escalated requiring an official response.

 Grievance is a concern about a situation, a process, a person or group of people, a facility or a service provided by CGSI, which the student brings to the attention of CGSI's staff in an informal way.

-ABN 18 085 501 837 Grievance Advisor is an appropriately qualified member of staff whose role is to provide advice to a student who is considering making a formal complaint, either academic or non-academic, about the process for resolving a grievance or complaint.
+Grievance Advisor is an appropriately qualified member of staff whose role is to provide advice to a student who is considering making a formal complaint, either academic or non-academic, about the process for resolving a grievance or complaint.
 Non-Academic Grievance is a concern about a non-scholastic matter, situation, or process; or a concern about the conduct of a person or group of people, which the student brings to the attention of CGSI staff in an informal way.
-Examples of non-academic matters include, but are not limited to, concerns about: the provision of student support services; unsatisfactory attendance; the Code of Conduct; CGSI's facilities and amenities, including exclusion from facilities or events; application procedures; use of personal information; fees and other financial matters; perceived discrimination or unfairness; or bullying, sexual harassment, and other forms of harassment.
+Examples of non-academic matters include, but are not limited to, concerns about: • the provision of student support services; • unsatisfactory attendance; • the Code of Conduct; • CGSI's facilities and amenities, including exclusion from facilities or events; • application procedures; • suspension or cancellation of enrolment for non-academic reasons; • use of personal information; • fees and other financial matters; • perceived discrimination or unfairness; or • bullying, sexual harassment, and other forms of harassment.
 Student for the purpose of this policy refers to a prospective, current, and former student.
-Support Person is a person to assist, accompany and support a complainant, respondent, or interviewee in their participation in matters relating to this complaint- handling procedure.
+Support Person is a person to assist, accompany and support a complainant, respondent, or interviewee in their participation in matters relating to this complaint-handling procedure.
 A representative may be a friend or family member, a staff member, or delegate.

-4. ROLES AND RESPONSIBILITIES
+ROLES AND RESPONSIBILITIES

-The Academic Director is responsible for:
+The Executive Dean is responsible for: